orey/blog/docs/index.md

 # Enterprise RPG

-## What's that?
+## What's That?

-This blog is an attempt to define an ironic enterprise RPG, enabling you to:
+This blog is an attempt to define an **ironic enterprise RPG**, enabling you, amongst other things, to:

 * Simulate your colleagues;
 * Anticipate the results of confrontations and meetings;